Skip to main content

 You should think about how you’ll demonstrate that you understand what we need - we may ask you to summarise your understanding before we get started.
 So, don’t be afraid to listen to what others think and ask questions if you need to - it’s important that everyone’s on the same page.

 Remember, you’ll be working as part of a team, so we’ll be looking to you to stay positive and help keep everyone moving.
-Motivational language will make a big impact here, so try saying things like “well done everyone”, “that was brilliant”, and “we’re nearly there… let’s get this finished”.
-It’s also partly about keeping an eye on time effectively too, and we might even ask you to be the person who manages timekeeping for the whole session - so be ready for that.
+Motivational language will make a big impact here, so try saying things like “that was brilliant”, and “we’re nearly there… let’s get this finished”.
+It’s also partly about keeping an eye on time effectively too, so that as a group you are able to achieve the task completely.

 Getting prepared